valerieoni/tictactoe/README.md

 ### Media

--   All images used were sourced from:
+-   The icon used for this project is sourced from [Icon finder](https://www.iconfinder.com/search?q=tic%20tac%20toe)

 ### Acknowledgements